MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-funnel-charts.md

 ## Create a basic funnel chart
-Watch this video to see Will create a Funnel chart using the Sales and Marketing sample.
+Watch this video to see Will create a funnel chart using the Sales and Marketing sample.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qKRZPBnaUXM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>